lu-pl/cortab/README.md

 # CorTab

-CorTab - Script for corpusTable to RDF transformation.
+CorTab - Script for corpusTable to RDF conversions.

 ## Setup